dmfrodrigues/FractalApp/README.md

 you can run `cmake .. -G "MinGW Makefiles" -DwxWidgets_LIB_DIR:PATH=C:\wx\3.0.5\lib\gcc810_x64_dll`.

-## Using the project
+## Using

-To use this project, you need to do two things:
+To use this project, you need to:

-1. Create your own class and inherit it from [FractalBitmap](include/FractalBitmap.h) (you should follow the orientations in [FractalBitmap.h](include/FractalBitmap.h) documentation)
+1. Create your own class and inherit it from [FractalBitmap](include/FractalBitmap.h), implementing the pure virtual functions so your class can be instantiated (follow the guidelines in [FractalBitmap.h](include/FractalBitmap.h) documentation blocks)

 2. Create a main source file similar to [FractalApp.cpp](FractalApp.cpp).

-Documentation is available in the header/source where needed, or will be added soon.

-You can check [dmfrodrigues/Mandelbrot](https://github.com/dmfrodrigues/Mandelbrot) for a working sample using FractalApp.
+You can check [dmfrodrigues/mandelbrot](https://github.com/dmfrodrigues/mandelbrot) for a working sample using FractalApp.